wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

     # str (formats a floating point number using the same format as the
     # built-in function str(float) but takes the decimal point into account).

-<a name="DefineUtils"></a>
+Use Language Code Identifier (LCID) https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c?redirectedfrom=MSDN

-## 6. Define utilities for managing data storage folders and files
+my_encoding = "utf-8"  # default: or "cp860" or "latin" or "ascii"

 ##  7. Display run conditions: datetime, OS, Python version, etc.

-##   8. Obtain run control data from .env file in the user's $HOME folder
+<a name="DefineUtils"></a>

-To obtain the desired cloud region, zip code, and other variable specs.
+##  8. Define utilities for managing data storage folders and files

 ##  9. Generate various calculations for hashing, encryption, etc.

 https://www.python.org/dev/peps/pep-0506/